 Lasers, the name of which was originally an acronym that stood for “light amplification by stimulated emission of radiation,” are powerful conveyors of heat and light that can be used for many different applications.
 One of these applications is laser engraving, a subcategory of both laser cutting and laser machining.
-Laser engraving is non-contact process used to create holes, patterns, marks or other alterations to material surface layers.
+Laser engraving is a non-contact process used to create holes, patterns, marks or other alterations to material surface layers.
 To make these precision marks, high-powered laser beams, which are extremely focused radiation wavelengths, emit the heat energy required at predetermined focal points.
 This laser machining process is ideal for work on materials including glass, graphite, ceramics, polymers, silicon wafers, metals and metal alloys.

 Laser engraving, which may also be referred to as laser etching, is a process that is typically controlled and carried out by machines consisting of three main parts: the laser, a surface and a controller.
 The surface serves as an area upon which materials to be engraved are positioned.
 Meanwhile the controller, which is most likely a CNC computer, takes dimension and design inputs from an human operator and CAD computer program, respectively, and uses this information to decide where exactly and with what speed, spread and intensity to point the laser beam.
 Note that the focal point is usually smaller in diameter than one millimeter.
 Once focused, the laser beam goes to work, fracturing or vaporizing material surface layers until the preliminary design has been achieved.

 Some of the most common services they offer include: sub-surface laser engraving, direct laser imaging, printing, calibration and promotional product creation.
 For more information about how laser engraving services can benefit your application or to learn what services an individual manufacturer may be able to offer you, browse the companies we have listed on this page.
 IQS Directory only works with the most capable and most trusted manufacturers.
 Reach out to one or more today.

-More Laser Engraving Information
+Laser Engraving Categories

-Laser Engraving Informational Video
+Application for Laser Engraving